U.S. warns Afghanistan over release of prisoners

 "These are bad guys.
 These are individuals with blood on their hands, both U.S., coalition and Afghan blood on their hands," Warren told reporters at the Pentagon.

-He said authorities had "strong evidence" that would support prosecution of some prisoners, and leads on other prisoners that justified further investigation.

-The prisoners' fate is the latest issue to trouble relations between Washington and Kabul as the Obama administration presses Afghan President Hamid Karzai to sign a security pact that would authorize U.S. troops to remain in Afghanistan after 2014.
+The fate of the prisoners is the latest issue to trouble relations between Washington and Kabul as the Obama administration presses Afghan President Hamid Karzai to sign a security pact that would authorize U.S. troops to remain in Afghanistan after 2014.

 In recent days Karzai has appeared to stiffen his resolve not to sign the pact, saying the United States should leave Afghanistan if it cannot restart peace talks with the Taliban.